Rise to Success: Career Highlights of Johnny Manziel

 In 2018, Johnny Manziel returned to football with the Hamilton Tiger-Cats of the CFL.

-On March 16, 2019, Johnny Manziel signed an agreement to join the Alliance of American Football and was assigned to the Memphis Express after the San Antonio Commanders waived his rights.
+On March 16, 2019, Johnny Manziel signed an agreement to join the Alliance of American Football (AAF).
+He was assigned to the Memphis Express through the waiver system.

-In 2019, Johnny Manziel played for the Memphis Express of the Alliance of American Football (AAF).
+In 2019, Johnny Manziel played for the Memphis Express in the Alliance of American Football (AAF).

 2019: Alouettes Release Manziel

-In 2019, the Alouettes released Johnny Manziel on orders from the CFL after officials determined he had "contravened" the terms of his contract.
+In 2019, Johnny Manziel was released by the Alouettes on orders from the CFL after league officials determined that he had "contravened" the terms of his CFL contract.
 The CFL also barred him from signing with any other CFL team.

-On draft day in 2019, Kyler Murray became the shortest quarterback drafted in the first round after Johnny Manziel.
+In 2019, Johnny Manziel was the shortest quarterback drafted in the first round until Kyler Murray.

 September 2020: Manziel Announces Retirement

-On December 30, 2020, Johnny Manziel signed with Fan Controlled Football (FCF) and was assigned to the Zappers.
+On December 30, 2020, Johnny Manziel signed with Fan Controlled Football (FCF), an indoor American football league, and was assigned to the Zappers.

-In a February 2021 interview, Johnny Manziel stated he joined the FCF out of boredom and expressed disinterest in playing any more professional football in the future.
+In a February 2021 interview with USA Today, Johnny Manziel stated he joined the Fan Controlled Football league out of boredom and expressed disinterest in playing any more professional football in the future.

-On March 25, 2022, Johnny Manziel announced his return to FCF for a second season, serving as a player-coach.
+On March 25, 2022, Johnny Manziel announced he would return to FCF for a second season, noting that he would serve as a player-coach for the 2022 season.